wp-plugins/ajax-load-more/README.txt

 == Changelog ==

-= 2.0.16 =
+= 2.1.0 =
-* Added file exists check for for custom repeaters
+* Adding custom taxonomy query - select from a list of custom taxonomies then select terms and operator
-* Added variable for custom repeater length
+* Fixed path to repeater file in admin functions

 = 2.0.15 =
-* Fixed issue with loading of admin javascript and css on pages other than Ajax Load More.
+* Fixed issue with loading of admin javascript and css on pages other than Ajax Load More

 = 2.0.14 =
 * Fixed issue with author query